 In the past I’ve wrote about status meetings and why you should avoid them.
+As a basic productivity rule, you should replace meetings when emails or calls will do.

 But there are many cases, where you wish to have a meeting in order to: brainstorm, inform, decide etc’.